What is acupuncture?

 Can a Physiotherapist use acupuncture?

-All the Physiotherapists that use acupuncture at Bradley Stoke Physiotherapy Clinic are members of the Acupuncture Association of Chartered Physiotherapists (AACP) which is affiliated to the British Medical Acupuncture Society (BMAS).
+All the Physiotherapists that use acupuncture at Bradley Stoke Physio & Health are members of the Acupuncture Association of Chartered Physiotherapists (AACP) which is affiliated to the British Medical Acupuncture Society (BMAS).
 Both AACP and BMAS promote high standards of working practices in acupuncture and provide rigorous training to ensure that practitioners are medically qualified.

-Acupuncture may be offered to you as part of any Physiotherapy treatment you receive at Bradley Stoke Physio if your therapist believes it will benefit you.
-As such, there is no stand alone cost for acupuncture.
+Acupuncture may be offered to you as part of any Physiotherapy treatment you receive at Bradley Stoke Physio & Health if your therapist believes it will benefit you.
+We don't offer stand alone acupuncture-only treatment sessions and as such, there is no stand alone cost for acupuncture.
 Click here to see our price for Physiotherapy treatment.